dadario/simple-rack-logger/README.md

 # SimpleRackLogger

-A simple rack for log requests informations
+A simple rack for log information from environment.

+For use in Rack application to log information from environment.
+Special from request data.

 ## Installation